vitessio/website/content/en/docs/16.0/user-guides/migration/materialize.md

 }
 ```

-We can now also use the `Workflow` `stop`/`start` subcommands to temporarily stop the materialization workflow.
+We can now also use the `Workflow` `stop`/`start` actions to temporarily stop the materialization workflow.
 For
 example:

 ```bash